Ed1123/100-days-of-code/log.md

 **Thoughts:** A hard day at work.
 It draind almost all my energy.
 My mind didn't help that much neither.
 Fortunately, I manage to move at least a little bit in my coding path.

+### Day 7: January 21, 2020 (Bah)

+**Today's Progress**: The Flaks project seems too much.
+At least for today I couldn't finish it.
+On the other hand, I learn about Linux ownership and permissions (chown and chmod), install pyinstaller to be able to compile python into executables and learn about 4 types of hosting (self hosting, traditional, free and VPS (cloud?)).

+**Thoughts:** What a day.
+The most down day in a lot of time.
+The extra things I had to do for work may be the reason.

 ### Day : January 15, 2020 ()